 While warts are mostly harmless, these bumps and growths are irritating, at best.
-At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, and Gerard W. Stroup, PA-C, use a wide range of treatments to eliminate warts without leaving scars.
+At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, Gerard W. Stroup, PA-C, and Gina Caputo, DO, use a wide range of treatments to eliminate warts without leaving scars.
 From traditional methods, such as cryotherapy and surgical removal, to innovative, cutting-edge techniques, they can get rid of your warts once and for all.
 If you live in or near Middletown, Delaware, and need a dermatologist experienced in wart removal, call SunWise Family Dermatology & Surgery today to schedule your appointment.
 You can even book it online.

 Warts are noncancerous skin growths caused by the human papillomavirus (HPV).
 This virus infects the top layer of your skin.
 You’re most likely to contract HPV if you have a cut or open wound on your skin, which is why warts commonly occur on the hands, knees, and feet.

 HPV, like other viruses, is contagious and warts can spread by direct contact with the skin growth or by contacting something that a wart previously touched.